abdullahselek/ContactsWrapper/README.md

 	$ pod install

-# For iOS 10 add Privacy - Contacts Usage Description to your application .plist file
+### For iOS 10
+	add "Privacy - Contacts Usage Description" to your application .plist file

 # Available methods
 ### Get all contacts if available with CNContactFamilyNameKey, CNContactGivenNameKey, CNContactPhoneNumbersKey, CNContactImageDataKey descriptors